 - causing wrongful loss to the listed corporation or any of its related corporations; and

 - carrying on regulated activities without a capital markets and services licence.

-Essentially, this provides direct recourse to investors against persons who are successfully established to be responsible for the loss or damage.
+Essentially, this provides to investors direct recourse against persons who are successfully established to be responsible for the loss or damage.
 The direct liability is subject to a due diligence defence.
-The context in which this arises is any case where a disclosure document or prospectus is issued (or is deemed to be), and these are mandatory in many cases.
+The context this arises in, is any case where a disclosure document or prospectus is issued (or is deemed to be), and these are mandatory in many cases.

 i Forms of action